Chartreux: History

-The Chartreux is mentioned for the first time in 1558 by Joachim du Bellay in a poem entitled Vers Français sur la mort d'un petit chat, or "A small kitten's death" in English.
+The Chartreux is mentioned for the first time in 1558 by Joachim du Bellay in a poem entitled Vers Français sur la mort d'un petit chat, or "French verse on the death of a small cat" in English.

 There is another representation of a Chartreux in 1747 in the Jean-Baptiste Perronneau's painting Magdaleine Pinceloup de la Grange, into which the cat is painted as a pet, quite rare for the time.

 There is a legend that the Chartreux are descended from cats brought to France by Carthusian monks to live in the order's head monastery, the Grande Chartreuse, located in the Chartreuse Mountains north of the city of Grenoble.
 But in 1972, the Prior of the Grande Chartreuse denied that the monastery's archives held any records of the monks' use of any breed of cat resembling the Chartreux.

 Legend also has it that the Chartreux's ancestors were feral mountain cats from what is now Syria, brought back to France by returning Crusaders in the 13th century, many of whom entered the Carthusian monastic order.

 The first documented mention of the breed was by the French naturalist Buffon in the 18th century.
 The breed was greatly diminished during the first World War and wild populations were not seen after World War II, except perhaps in Belle-Île-en-Mer where the Léger sisters started breeding the best subjects.
 A later concerted effort by European cat fanciers-breeders kept the Chartreux from extinction.
 The first Chartreux were brought to the U.S. in 1971 by Helen and John Gamon of La Jolla, California.
 In 1987, the Cat Fanciers' Association (CFA) advanced the Chartreux breed to championship status.
 There are fewer than two dozen active Chartreux breeders in North America as of 2007.

 Historically, famous Chartreux owners include the French novelist Colette, Charles Baudelaire and the French president Charles de Gaulle.

 Temperament

-Chartreux cats tend to be quiet, rarely making noises such as mewing or crying, and some are even completely mute.
+Chartreux cats tend to be quiet, rarely making noises such as meowing or crying, and some are even completely mute.
 They are quite observant and intelligent, with some Chartreux learning to operate radio on/off buttons and to open screen door latches.
 They take about two years to reach adulthood.
 Chartreux cats are playful cats well into their adult years; some can be taught to fetch small objects in the same manner as a dog.
 Chartreux are good with children and other animals.
 They are non-aggressive, affectionate, good travelers and generally very healthy.
 Chartreux tend to bond with one person in their household, preferring to be in their general vicinity (often following their favoured person from room to room), though they are still loving and affectionate to the other members of the household.